Commercialinsurance.NET Tech Advantage

 Do You Need Tech Insurance?

-These types of coverage are evolving at a rapid rate.
-You can add Computer Operation Interruption coverage in the event of income loss due to computer system breakdown.
+These types of coverages are evolving at a rapid rate.
+You can add computer operation interruption coverage in the event of income loss due to computer system breakdown.
 Electronic data loss covers the repair and replacement of information lost due to harmful viruses.
-You can also add Electronic Data Liability coverage for loss of data caused by an electronic data incident.
-Business interruption insurance should be considered should your business loss the ability to operate as a result of a loss.
+You can also add electronic data liability coverage for loss of data caused by an electronic data incident.
+Business interruption insurance should be considered should your business lose the ability to operate as a result of a loss.